 - Physical considerations are the physical background and setting into which fish passage facilities must be built and operated.
-They describe aspects of the dam, reservoir, stream channel, hydrology, facility operations, and biology that must be considered in the design of fish passage facilities. - Evaluation criteria will help to estimate each alternative's expected level of success in achieving fish passage and Project purpose.
+They describe aspects of the dam, reservoir, stream channel, hydrology, facility operations, and biology that must be considered in the design of fish passage facilities. - The Consultant will provide evaluation criteria for review in order to estimate each alternative's expected level of success in achieving fish passage and Project purpose.
 Evaluation criteria are similar to physical considerations though are specific and quantified.
 An initial list of evaluation criteria is in Appendix C.